Skip to main content

 About The Program

 Do you want to develop the skills, knowledge, and behaviors that lead to effective managerial performance?
-And, gain skills in demand by businesses and nonprofits?
+How about gaining skills in demand by businesses and nonprofits?
 Then study Management with us, either online or on-campus.
-Prepare to work as a manager and leader in a variety of organizations.
+With a bachelor of science degree in Management, prepare to work as a business manager and leader in a variety of organizations.

-• learn how external influences affect managerial decisions, and
+• Learn how external influences affect managerial decisions

 Student outcomes